bbeng89/ntbk/README.md

 ### Finding directories

-Passing the `--find-dir` or `-d` flag will output the directory path rather than opening it in your editor.
+Passing the `--find-dir` or `-d` flag will output the directory path.

 ```console
 foo@bar:~$ ntbk today --find-dir